Quiet Drive Solid State

 Better by Design - 30A Rated

 We've chosen solid state relays that are rated for 30 amps, while limiting the actual current we run through them to 15 amps.
 We're basically running our SSR's at half of their full capacity.
 Why?
 Headroom!

 Our goal is to provide a solid state system that works well and continues to work well into the future.
 Our 30 amp SSR's run very cool with a 15 amp load; well below the derating curve for proper operation.
 We do expect our SSR's to last the life of the unit.

 Solid state relays get warm as they operate and require airflow for proper cooling.
 We mount our SSR heatsinks externally to provide unrestricted airflow and prevent heat build-up.
-We don't place our SSR's within the control enclosure which would limit their cooling and leads to their failure.
-Mounting SSR's internally also introduces unnecessary heat to other kiln control components which shortens their life as well.
+We don't place our heatsinks within the control enclosure which would limit their cooling and lead to the SSR failure.
+Mounting the SSR heatsinks internally also introduces unnecessary heat to other kiln control components which shortens their life.